-8. Lessons and concluding remarks
+7. Lessons and concluding remarks

 The process to establish the Consultation Group began with three volunteers in December 2012 and culminated in a workshop attended by approximately 180 participants who selected 18 representatives from nine different stakeholder groups in August 2013.
-Numerous meetings and continuous outreach efforts helped build a critical mass for stakeholder engagement in REDD+ in Cambodia.
-While the process was generally perceived to be fair and transparent, several comments and suggestions were made by the participants for further improvement in the future:
+Numerous meetings and continuous outreach efforts were expanded to build a critical mass for stakeholder engagement in REDD+ in Cambodia.
+While the process was generally perceived to be fair and transparent, several comments and suggestions were made by the participants for further improvement in the future:14